 The customer profile is the global middle-class.
 They are interested in items such as bookcases, side tables, storage units.
 They are aspirational.
 They are delighted by the value but also the philosophy of style and good design and frugality.
 Spending amounts are very similar around the world.

 IKEA strives to be positioned as a Lifestyle.
 The philosophy is stylish, frugal, sustainable, affordable.
 Shopping is an ‘experience’ which surprises and delights.
-Walking through an IKEA store is a journey of discovery – imaginative opportunities for lifestyle improvement at home, and now the home itself.
+Walking through an IKEA store is a journey of discovery.
+There are imaginative opportunities for lifestyle improvement at home within spaces that resemble closely the home itself.
 Glitter-spangled communist chic.

 Strategy & Store Layout